-7. Nail Color of the Month: Otherwise Engaged by OPI
+6. Nail Color of the Month: The Brushed Metallics in Ambitious by Formula X

 Holistic beauty trends are more prevalent than ever — that makes ayurvedic beauty brands incredibly sought-after, as well.
 Do you find yourself asking what your beauty products are actually made of?
 A lot of us even resort to food products for a skincare routine such as honey for face wash.